AzureLeMoon/DigikalaChallenge/README.md

  this can be done by changing values for different sysctl parameters like `net.core.rmem_max`, `net.core.wmem_max`, `net.ipv4.tcp_rmem`, and `net.ipv4.tcp_wmem`

- which are the buffer sizes for our tcp stack, we can increase these on our edge server for better handling of through put specially in 40G+ networks.
+ which are the buffer sizes for our tcp stack, we can increase these on our edge server for better handling of through put especially in 40G+ networks.

  we could also change the congestion algorithm by changing `net.ipv4.tcp_congestion_control` using different algorithms like bbr could help with high concurrent connections

-`net.ipv4.tcp_fin_timeout` for socket holds and increasing  `net.ipv4.ip_local_port_range` can help with outbound connections not being stuck waiting for an empty port aswell
+`net.ipv4.tcp_fin_timeout` for socket holds and increasing  `net.ipv4.ip_local_port_range` can help with outbound connections not being stuck waiting for an empty port as well.

 #### 1.2.5.2.
 Cache purge